opauth/opauth/example/README.md

 Getting started
 ----------------
-1. Set `DocumentRoot` of your web server to this directory, so that this file is accessed at `http://localhost/README.md` and **not** `http://localhost/example/README.md`.
+1. Set `DocumentRoot` of your web server to this directory, so that this file is accessible at `http://localhost/README.md` and **not** `http://localhost/example/README.md`.

 2. Configure Opauth.